DerekPascarella/TextSleuth/README.md

 00 1c 6c 00 1c 1a 00 1c 43 00 0c c3 00 14 87 00
 ```

-TextSleuth would fail to identify this byte array as a match unless the `--wildcard` option is used.
+TextSleuth would fail to identify this byte array as a match unless the `--wildcard` option was used.
 See example command below.

 `text_sleuth.exe --length 2 --pattern phobos.txt --source inp\ --wildcard 1`